 SIGHTSEEING AROUND THE TROSSACHS

-The Trossachs for the heart of Rob Roy’s old stomping ground, and the glens and bens beyond Lochend are absolutely packed with historical interest.
-It is impossible to list all the castles and monuments, historic villages and boat trips in the area, but we’ve picked out a few favourites, all within a half-hour drive of the chalets.
+The Trossachs form the heart of Rob Roy’s old stomping ground, and the glens and bens beyond Lochend are absolutely packed with historical interest.
+It would take too long to list all the castles and monuments, historic villages and boat trips in the area, but we’ve picked out a few favourites for Trossachs sightseeing, within a half-hour drive of the chalets.

 Best places to visit on holiday in the Trossachs

-Marooned in the Lake of Menteith, and visible across the bay from our waterfront chalets, Inchmahome is a magical five-acre island and site of the ruins of a haunting 13th century priory, where Mary Queen of Scots spent several weeks on the run in 1547.
-You are no longer allowed to clamber all over the ruins like we did as kids, but there is a beautiful, woodland path right round the island (carpeted in bluebells towards the end of May), while a Yew Tree clearing is perfect for picnics, and exactly where I always imagined the infant Mary once played!
+Marooned in the Lake of Menteith, and visible across the bay from our waterfront chalets, Inchmahome is a magical little 5-acre island and site of the ruins of a haunting 13th century priory, where Mary Queen of Scots spent several weeks on the run in 1547.
+You are no longer allowed to clamber all over the ruins like we did as kids, but there is a beautiful, woodland path right round the island, carpeted in bluebells towards the end of May, while a Yew Tree clearing is perfect for picnics, and exactly where I always imagined the infant Mary once played!

 Perched high on a volcanic rock overlooking Stirling, and visible for many miles in every direction, Stirling Castle is every bit as dramatic as Edinburgh Castle – but only 25 minutes from Lochend.
-On a fine day the gardens are spectacular; on a wet day, the Great Hall, old kitchens and military museum provide a fascinating escape from the rain!
-There are often re-enactments on summer weekends, while a nice new Costa cafe has married new architecture with some really atmospheric old vaults.
-Great for young and old.
+On a fine day the gardens are spectacular; on a wet day, the Great Hall, old kitchens and military museum provide a fascinating escape from the rain.
+There are often re-enactments on summer weekends, and a pleasant cafe will restore your verve after sightseeing.

 BATTLE OF BANNOCKBURN CENTRE